MegaBytten/MCServer-on-AWSUbuntu/README.md

 ###  Switching Between Forge and Spigot
 You can switch between Forge and Spigot by updating the Minecraft .jar file and restarting the server.
 If you modify the systemd service file, you must reload the systemctl daemon and restart the service:
 """
-# Example: Switch to Spigot
 sudo bash firsttime_install.sh spigot

-# After updating the .service file, reload systemd
-sudo systemctl daemon-reload
+// After updating the .service file, reload systemd sudo systemctl daemon-reload
 sudo systemctl restart minecraftserver
 """